TuwaiqSecondProject/Twitter/README.md

 # TWITTER SIMULATION
 ## Functionalities in the Web Application:
-Create new user
+.Create new user
-log in
+*log in
 display timeline and tweets for all users
 Write new tweet
 display current user profile